atom-community/zadeh/README.md

 ### StringArrayFilterer

-`StringArrayFilterer` is a class that allows to set the `candidates` only once and perform filtering on them multiple times.
+`StringArrayFilterer` is a class that allows setting the `candidates` only once and perform filtering on them multiple times.
 This is much more efficient than calling the `filter` function directly.

 <details>
 <summary>`StringArrayFilterer` API</summary>